 "Don't lords sponsor the costs of magic assessment and tuition to send children born with magic power to the Pearl Tower?
 It seems to be something like that."

 The lord who managed this village stayed in another village about half a day's walk from here.
 Due to the mountainous characteristics, the territory size was so vast compared to the number of subjects that even travel between villages belonging to the same territory wasn't easy.
-Therefore, the lord rarely issued direct orders except for significant matters.
+Therefore, the lord rarely issued direct orders except for significant mこatters.
 It was to the point that even Yuder had never seen the lord's face despite this being his home village.

 'From what I heard, they seemed like a lower noble family living without particular greed.
 No will to develop the territory, but not completely lacking responsibility either... just that level.'